Tagline: He’s just CRAZY bout this store!

 Budget: $130,000 (estimated)

 Intruder takes more than a leaf out of Dead by Dawn‘s Book of the Dead, presumably in the hope that Spiegel and co. could get the majority of its carnage through the censorship door, and there are many comparisons to be drawn here other than the obvious cameo of cult figure Bruce Campbell.
 First of all, the movie has its tongue firmly in its cheek.
-The murders may be gruesome, devastatingly so, but like Dead by Dawn its sense of fun and Days of Our Lives characterisation softens the blow, while a ludicrously comical killer only adds to the film’s absurd presentation.
+The murders may be gruesome, devastatingly so, but like Dead by Dawn its sense of fun and Days of Our Lives characterisation softens the blow, while a ludicrously comical killer, senselessly revealed on the cover of the film’s VHS release, only adds to the film’s absurd presentation.
+There is also the prerequisite twist synonymous with the sub-genre, but very little attention is given to it.
+Spiegel is all about the blood and guts, and it works a treat.

-There are so many to choose from, a paper spike through the eyeball and a head squashed in a garbage compressor proving two of the most unsettling, but for pure cringing terror nothing beats one unlucky customer’s date with a bandsaw.
-Cripes!
+It’s astonishing what the good folks at KNB EFX were able to achieve on such a small budget, and there are so many first-rate kills to choose from, a paper spike through the eyeball and a head squashed in a garbage compressor proving two of the most unsettling.
+But for pure cringing terror nothing beats one unlucky customer’s date with a bandsaw.
+You think you’ve got the stomach for anything?
+Think again.

 Most Absurd Moment

-Intruder offers its fair share of visual jokes in its attempts to counterbalance the gore, but that of our resident killer beating red herring Craig with the severed head of a previous victim probably pips it for plain absurdity.
+Intruder provides its fair share of visual jokes in an attempt to complement the gore, but that of our resident killer beating red herring Craig with the severed head of a previous victim probably pips it for plain absurdity.

 Most Absurd Dialogue